jgdynamite10/moviemind-public/README.md

 You can use this guide for quick Moviemind app deployment into your Linode account.
 It will automatically create a Linode instance, install all required software and deploy the app.
 Don't have an account?
 Try our cloud computing services for [free with a $100 credit](https://www.linode.com/lp/free-credit-100/?promo=sitelin100-02162023&promo_value=100&promo_length=60&utm_source=google&utm_medium=cpc&utm_campaign=11178784975_109179237083&utm_term=g_kwd-967903494911_e_linode%20free%20%24100&utm_content=466889956471&locationid=9027296&device=c_c&gad_source=1&gclid=CjwKCAjwkuqvBhAQEiwA65XxQMbIBaPEBdaciW7s4Z2quM830DVTReco9ivnVcd677iEz6VXkXiHzRoCFvwQAvD_BwE)

+**Note** Due to security reasons, your account may have a soft limit in place that prevents the launch of the minimum instance type required for this project (dedicated 16 GB or g6-dedicated-8).
+Please open a [support ticket](https://cloud.linode.com/support/tickets) to request the removal of this limit.

 ## 1. Prepare Your Environment

 ### Install Terraform